Everyone is unique. Their DNA and their experiences make them unlike anyone else.

 How do we know what we don’t know?

-Related questions: What does it mean to like something?
-How do we change our likes?
-Why do we dislike what we dislike?
+Related questions: How do we grow?
+What does it mean to learn?
+How do we organize knowledge?

 Public speaking is a common fear.
 People, it seems, are afraid of embarrassing themselves in front of a large audience, and losing public approval.